hanjingo/doc/interview.md

 The Observer Pattern defines a one-to-many dependency so that when one object (subject) changes, all dependent objects(observers) are notified...

 For more info, see: [Design Pattern#OBSERVER](PROJ/design_pattern.md)

+### Optimize

+#### Tell me about a time you had to optime C++ Code for performance; what was the bottleneck and how did you improve it?

+In my last company, a teammate committed a function that I found to be qutie resource-intensive.
+During a code review, I noticed he had used pass by value, whereas I would have used pass by reference.

+For more info, see: [C++ Best Practice](LANG/C++/best_practice.md)

+---

+## Tool

+### GDB

+For more info, see: [Development Tools#GDB](PROJ/dev_tool.md)

+### Valgrind

+For more info, see: [Development Tools#Valgrind](PROJ/dev_tool.md)

+### Google Breakpad

+#### What specific crash data did Google Breakpad help you capture, and how did you use it to identify and fix the bug?

+The Google Breakpad will storage the core file when application crashed.
+It contains the runtime values, environment setting and source code.
+It will help you a lot by checkout the core file.

+For more info, see: [Development Tools#Breakpad](PROJ/dev_tool.md)

+---

+## Behavior Test

+### Deadline

+#### What steps did you take to stay focused and deliver on time?

+To stay focused and deliver on time, key steps included prioritizing tasks, utilizing time-blocking, and eliminating distractions by diabling notifications and using headphones.

+#### How did you use key milestones to prioritize tasks and ensure timely delivery, and what did you do if a milestone was at risk?

+Key milestones serve as crucial checkpoints that transform a project's major components into actionable tasks.
+This leads to the development of the best plans.
+I prioritize tasks by planning backward from the milestones to identify the cirtical path and ensure that high-risk elements are addressed early.
+When a milestone is at risk, I communicate with stakeholders to manage expectations, assess the impact on the schedule, and then reallocate resources accordingly.

+#### How did you handle unexpected delays on the critical path, and what specific actions did you take to get back on track?

+To handle unexpected critical path delays, I immediately assess the impact, communicate transparently with stakeholders, and implement schedule compression techniques like crashing (adding resources) or fast-tracking (parallel tasks).
+My focus is on reassessing the schedule to identify new bottlenecks and updating the project plan to regain lost time.